scottmillers/Terraform/aws/bioinformatics/docs/omics-r2r-error.md

 ## Problem Statement

+- We have been using the Omics Ready2Run worfklows
-- We have been using the NVIDIA Parabricks Germline HaplotypeCaller WGS for up to 50X(7709200) Ready2Run workflow to run our Bioinformatics pipelines
+- We have been successful running the NVIDIA Parabricks Germline HaplotypeCaller WGS for up to 50X
-- These workflows ran with the same account permissions, and the same data, in August 2023
+- We were able to successfully run the workflow with the same account permissions, and the same data, in August 2023
-- These workflow no longer run
+- As of November 1 2023, we are unable to run the workflow with the same account permissions, and the same data

 ## What are the error messages?

-Here is the console error message:
+Here is the run result and the console error message:

 ![Error](images/7709200-error.png)

-The Cloudwatch logs are:
+The Cloudwatch logs:

 ```
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------